 (i) takes into account what the Continuing Sessional Lecturer has previously taught satisfactorily

-(ii) takes reasonable steps to offer to the Continuing Sessional Lecturer, over the course of the assignment year, his or her academic unit allocation calculated under the terms of the agreement.
+(ii) takes reasonable steps to offer to the Continuing Sessional Lecturer, over the course of the assignment year, their academic unit allocation calculated under the terms of the agreement.

 (c) The posting will include:

-- (iii) identification of the courses and/or sections that may be available.
+(iii) identification of the courses and/or sections that may be

-- (vi) a statement that the University reserves the right to fill additional teachingassignments from the pool of applicants for this posting.
+(vi) a statement that the University reserves the right to fill additional teaching assignments from the pool of applicants for this

-- (f) All expressions of interest must be submitted in writing to the unit administrator in accordance with the requirements as stated in the posting.
+(f) All expressions of interest must be submitted in writing to the unit administrator in accordance with the requirements as stated in the

-- (h) The academic unit will confirm appointments wherever possible at least three (3) months prior to commencement of the academic term.
+(h) The academic unit will confirm appointments wherever possible at least three (3) months prior to commencement of the academic Where confirmation three (3) months prior is not possible, the administrator will advise the Union of the reason(s).

-- (a) Each unit’s assignment selection criteria will include the qualifications and ability of the candidate(s) based on relevant education and professional experience and teaching effectiveness.
+(a) Each unit’s assignment selection criteria will include the qualifications and ability of the candidate(s) based on relevant education and professional experience and teaching

 ARTICLE 14 – TEACHING AND MARKING PRACTICES